 Appeals: Appeals to suspension or revocation of library privileges may be appealed in writing to the Executive Director.

-Request for reconsideration of library material pdf here
+Request for reconsideration of library material form here

 It is essential that each user of Internet services recognize the responsibilities that accompany access to the Internet’s vast array of services, sites, people and uncensored information.